Do Lab-Grown Diamonds Get Cloudy Over Time?

 For the full breakdown on how the three stone types compare, the difference between a natural, lab and moissanite walks through it.

 If you'd like a professional clean on a ring we made for you, contact us and we'll book you in.
-Otherwise, our engagement ring collection is where you'll find what we make in lab-grown diamond and moissanite.
+And if this article settled the durability question for you, our lab-grown diamond engagement rings are where to start looking.

 Thanks for reading,